What is the Federal TEACH Grant?

 2025-2026 TEACH Grant Application

-I Was Approved.
+My Application was Approved.
 What Do I Do Next?

-I’m Graduating.
+I’m Graduating!
 How Do I Fulfill My Service Obligation?

 Congratulations!
 To fulfill your service obligation, you will need to secure a full time teaching position that meets all of the requirements that you agreed to in your Agreement to Serve.
 Once you have served the required time, you can report your service to Federal Student Aid.
 Information on how to report your qualifying teacher service can be found on the FSA website.